FEATURED IN THE MEDIA

 “While I consider it a privilege to do what I do, I love that I am in a position that I can take a moment to give back in some way and inspire people to do something that makes them love life” – Sylvia Capps CEO.

 Thank you to everyone who helped make the day possible and to the amazing iFLY staff.
 Indoor Skydiving at iFLY is safe, easy to do and accessible for all abilities.
 The huge vertical wind tunnel simulates the feeling of jumping out of a plane and free-falling for 50 seconds.
 The iFLY staff supported the flyers to feel safe and supported.

-RADIO ADVERTISING CAMPAIGN
+RADIO ADVERTISING CAMPAIGN on Triple M

-2019-2020.
 We had five of our clients join us at the Radio station recording studio in the Gold Coast to tell everyone about their experiences with United Disability Care.
 They were all so very nervous and brave at the same time.
-They did such a great job!
+They did such a great job and had a wonderful experience.
+Thank you to Triple M for hosting us and helping with the recording process.
 Thank you to the support workers and families for helping out.
-November and Dec 2019 we featured on 92.5 Goldie’s Triple M and Hit!
-90.9.
-We will be on Hit 105.5 and Triple M 106.3 Coffs Coast through February and March 2020.
+You can listen to the adverts below.

 DRAMA GROUP PRODUCTION ONLINE NEWSPAPER

 Featured July 2019

 Have you ever wondered what would happen to the Addams Family if they headed to the Byron Shire?
 Well now you have a chance to find out.
 Taking to the stage in Brunswick Heads for their final performance next Wednesday, the mixed ability Arcadia Plus Drama Group will be exploring the influence of the Rainbow Region on the strange world of the of Addams Family in their show Raise The Dead.